-THE ALABAMA TECHNOLOGY NETWORK (ATN) is a leading provider of workforce training, technical assistance, and engineering services to incumbent workers across the state of Alabama.
-Established in 1987 with the development of five "Centers of Excellence," ATN has a rich history of providing extensive, high-quality training, technical assistance, and engineering services in areas of Continuous Improvement, Environmental Health and Safety, Food Industry, Industrial Maintenance and Technology, and Leadership and Management Development.
-Since its establishment 35 years ago, ATN has expanded to include many additional locations throughout the state and is today supported by 52 employees.
+The Alabama Technology Network (ATN) is a leading provider of workforce training, technical assistance, and engineering services to incumbent workers across the state of Alabama.
+Established in 1987 with the development of five "Centers of Excellence", ATN has a rich history of providing extensive, high-quality training, technical assistance, and engineering services in areas of Continuous Improvement, Environmental Health and Safety, Food Industry, Industrial Maintenance and

+Technology, and Leadership and Management Development.
+Since its establishment nearly 40 years ago, ATN has expanded to include a total of 21 locations throughout the state.
+In FY 2023-24, ATN was supported by 56 employees.